nerdwang/Gaze-Esitimation-Demo/README.md

 # Gaze-Esitimation-Demo
 First of all, please use environment.txt to set up the environment required for running the program.<br><br><br>
+Next, download the VGE-Net pretrained model from https://baidu.com and place it in the root directory of the project.<br><br><br>
 If you want to run the program locally on your computer : simply execute `python main.py` in the command line. <br><br><br>
 If you prefer to offload the neural network computations to a GPU server : <br>
 1. First, replace the `server_host` value in `useServer.py` on line 124 with your server's IP address.
 The default IP address is set to `10086`, but you can change it accordingly. <br>